genestack/user-guide/source/doc-odm-user-guide/import-samples-spreadsheet.rst

 ODM supports the import of studies, samples, and data in tabular format, or the attachment of any file relevant to your study:

-- *Study* descritpion: This refers to the context of an experiment, including the aim and statistical design.
+- *Study* descritption: This refers to the context of an experiment, including the aim and statistical design.
 - *Sample* information (sometimes referred as Metadata): This pertains to the biological attributes of a sample, such as tissue type, disease, and treatment.
 - *Data*: Includes transcriptomics, proteomics, gene variant, flow cytometry data, and more.
 - *Files*: You can attach any file that is relevant to your study (reports, presentations, documents, images, scientific publications, etc.).
 - *Libraries* and *Preparations*: These can only be uploaded via the API at present.
 GUI functionality will be introduced in future releases.

 If your study doesn't already have samples metadata with linked data (for example you have just created a new study) it is possible to import a spreadsheet of samples metadata through the interface.
 This functionality is available in the Metadata Editor, on the samples tab.

+The data uploading happens in Metadata Editor when you open (or create) a Study.

 Importing Sample Information (Metadata)
 ---------------------------------------